 Areo publishes essays on politics, culture, science and art, from a variety of perspectives compatible with broadly liberal and humanist values.
 It places particular priority on evidence and reason centred pieces.
-Our authors are intellectually, professionally and ideologically diverse.
-We publish academics, journalists, aspiring writers and thinkers with liberal, conservative, socialist, libertarian, religious and non-religious viewpoints.
 As much as possible, Areo tries to avoid polarizing tribalistic stances and prioritizes intellectual balance, charity, honesty and rigor.